alexdinkelacker/MATLAB/PID_Controller/README.md

-# PID Controller with Simulink
+# PID Controller with Spring Mass System

 ### PID Controlled Spring Mass System
 > * One way to tune a spring mass system for a desired output is using a PID controller